lyn1874/molecule_detection_and_quantification_vit/README.md

 ```

 #### Data preparation
-`Download the dataset by running script ./download_dataset.sh`
+Download the dataset into folder `datasets/`

 #### Model preparation

-`Download the model checkpoints by running script ./download_ckpt.sh`
+Download the model checkpoints into `exp_data/VIT/`

 #### Model testing